Skip to main content

 The bottom line

-Health savings accounts (HSA) come with rules about when and how much you are able to contribute.
-Contributing too much money to an HSA or contributing when you’re not eligible can lead to unexpected taxes and penalties later on.
-So it’s important to be familiar with the requirements, which include having a high-deductible health plan.
+Health savings accounts (HSAs) come with rules about when and how much you can contribute.
+Contributing too much money to an HSA, or contributing when you’re not eligible, can lead to unexpected taxes and penalties later on.
+So it’s important to be familiar with the requirements, which include having an HSA-eligible health plan.

 why trust our exports reliability shield